impromptuRong/hd_wsi/README.md

 :-------------------------:|:-------------------------:
 ![](assets/sample_tme/images/sample.scatter_img.png)  |  ![](assets/sample_tme/images/sample.density_img.png)

-The last component (`deepzoom_server.py`) can either view the results from the second component or do real-time nuclei segmentation on given slides.
+The last component (`app.py`) provides a web interface to view slides and run HD-Yolo.
+The application will automatically start through docker.

 ## Installation
 Dependencies can be installed through conda environment.
-A GPU device is recommended to run the WSI script (`run_wsi_inference.py`) on large dataset.
+A GPU device is recommended to run the WSI analysis (`run_wsi_inference.py`) on large dataset.
 GPU memory depends on the model size and batch size.
-By default, the `HD-Yolo` model takes 12GB memory for optimized performance.
+By default, the `HD-Yolo` model takes 16GB memory for optimized performance.

-### Build conda environment
+### Install with conda
 Step 1.
 Install Anaconda/Miniconda from (https://www.anaconda.com)

 Step 2. clone the repo and install the environment:
 ```
 git clone https://github.com/impromptuRong/hd_wsi.git
 cd hd_wsi
-conda env create --prefix /path/to/conda/env/ -f z.ml_env2_1.10.1.yaml
+conda env create -n hd_env --file environment.yaml
-conda activate /path/to/conda/env/
+conda activate hd_env
 ```

 Step 3.
-Load pretrained models.
+Download pretrained models.
 We provide 2 pretrained `HD-Yolo` models for lung cancer and breast cancer.
 Download the pretrained models from the list below and make sure the paths to these models are consistent with the `MODEL_PATHS` parameters in the `configs.py`.
 <ul>
    <li> <a href="https://drive.google.com/file/d/131RQwmrQeonwuLr46L06gWZ8Jv60opSt/view?usp=share_link">lung cancer model</a> </li>
    <li> <a href="https://drive.google.com/file/d/131zR4g-V1wmjXBhmzuEGnqt-ttzNuSPK/view?usp=share_link">breast cancer model</a> </li>
 </ul>

 When using customized model, be sure the [torchscript](https://pytorch.org/docs/stable/jit.html) model will output the results in the format `(losses: Optional, outputs: Dict[str, torch.Tensor])` with required keys: `'boxes'`, `'labels'`, `'scores'`, and optional keys `'masks'`, `'keypoints'`, etc in `outputs`.
 (See [torchvision MaskRCNN](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html#defining-the-dataset) format for details).

+### Install with docker
+Coming Soon.

 ## User Guideline